FrogPossibility/Navigo_Browser/README.md

 ![Navigo Browser Screenshot](screenshot1)

-Quantum is a sleek, feature-rich web browser that combines the power of PyQt5 with a user-friendly interface.
-Designed for both casual users and developers, Quantum offers a unique browsing experience with its vertical tab bar and customizable features.
+Navigo is a sleek, feature-rich web browser that combines the power of PyQt5 with a user-friendly interface.
+Designed for both casual users and developers, Navigo offers a unique browsing experience with its vertical tab bar and customizable features.

 ## ✨ Key Features